cloudflare/cloudflare-docs/content/images/image-resizing/format-limitations.md

 ### Limits per format

-All images uploaded have to be less than 70 MB.
-The maximum image area is limited to 100 megapixels (for example 10,000 x 10,000 pixels large).

-{{<Aside type="note">}} Hard limits refers to the maximum image size to process.
-Soft limits refers to the limits existing when the system is overloaded. {{</Aside>}}
+Hard limits refers to the maximum image size to process.
+Soft limits refers to the limits existing when the system is overloaded.

 #### Hard limits on the longest side (width or height):